buomsoo-kim/buomsoo-kim.github.io/_posts/2020-03-30-Craft-of-writing-effectively.md.md

 <img src ="/data/images/2020-03-30/2.PNG" width = "500px" class = "center">
 </p>

 Nevertheless, in the world beyond school, people are not paid to care about you.
-They read because the material has __*VALUE*__ to them.
+They read because the material has __VALUE__ to them.

 # Your writing has to be VALUABLE

-## Desiderata of professional text
+## Common desiderata of professional text

 - Clear
 - Organized